drug-design/course/docs/chapters/adme-case-studies.md

 ### Interpretation of Toxicology from Human Data

-Even human is not a good model for human, as findings in as few as 1 in 30,000 patients, for a previously unseen toxicity, can lead to labelling warnings or even marketing withdrawal.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/interpretation-toxicology-from-human-data-2355dd75'><i class='fa fa-play' aria-hidden='true'></i></button>Even human is not a good model for human, as findings in as few as 1 in 30,000 patients, for a previously unseen toxicity, can lead to labelling warnings or even marketing withdrawal.
 Careful constant consideration of all the available data, from all viewpoints does though mitigate the risk.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer